Documentation Index

 Custom WSL2 Kernel

-Advanced users can build a custom WSL2 kernel from microsoft/WSL2-Linux-Kernel:%USERPROFILE%\.wslconfig as above.
+Then configure WSL2 to use the custom kernel in %USERPROFILE%\.wslconfig as above.
 Note: Getting Landlock V4+ from the Microsoft source requires rebasing their patches onto a 6.7+ upstream kernel.

 Block-All Network

-If you need guaranteed network isolation (not just proxy routing), use--block-net which is fully kernel-enforced on WSL2 regardless of kernel version:
+If you need guaranteed network isolation (not just proxy routing), use --block-net which is fully kernel-enforced on WSL2 regardless of kernel version:

 Future Improvements